Your Child at 18 to 24 months

 Baby teeth are important for chewing, speaking, spacing of permanent teeth, and overall health.
 Click here or an interactive tooth wheel for children aged 1 month to 5 years.

 Keep Them Safe

-As your toddler grows, he will become more curious and independent.
-Visit Safe Kids for a list of ways to keep your toddler safe at home, at play and on the go.
+As your toddler grows, they will become more curious and independent.
+Visit Safe Kids for a list of ways to keep your toddler safe at home, at play, and on the go.

-Proving toddlers plenty of time to run and play can benefit not just his physical development, but his overall development as well, including building communication skills and self-confidence.
+Proving toddlers plenty of time to run and play can benefit not just their physical development, but their overall development as well, including building communication skills and self-confidence.
 Visit Zero to Three for information about the importance of play for your toddler.